Dan McElroy, 29

 Disproportionate Minority Contact Coordinator

 Karima Douglas describes the neighborhood where she grew up as “less-than-stellar”.
 She is from a single parent household in Carroll Gardens, Miami.
 Her mother is a cashier.
-But though her neighborhood was working class, she says she only saw the brink of the issues for youth of color.
+But though her neighborhood was working class, she says she only saw a fraction of the challenges facing youth of color.

 By the time she left college at the University of Florida in Gainesville, Douglas knew she wanted to end up in youth advocacy.

-The work of the Children and Family Justice Center wooed her towards law.
+The work of the Children and Family Justice Center drew her towards law.
 In 2010 she came to work with CFJC for a summer.
-Mainly, she collected records for juvenile cases, and battled with county agencies to not hang up on her.
+Mainly, she collected records for juvenile cases, and battled with county agencies to not hang up the phone on her.
 She says the process was humbling, and that it taught her not to accept the first answer, which was typically, “No”.

-But Douglas’s biggest lessons came from a case she worked on with CFJC between 2011 and 2012.
+But Douglas' biggest lessons came from a case she worked on with CFJC between 2011 and 2012.

-“I didn’t know what it was like to empathize with people...I knew that I was passionate and cared about people, but sitting across from a person that was essentially my age, but has vastly different experience growing up,” Douglas says.
+“I didn’t know what it was like to empathize with people...I knew that I was passionate and cared about people, but sitting across from a person that was essentially my age, but has vastly different experience growing up [was a different experience],” Douglas says.

 On of those clients was Edward.
 Between the ages of 17 and 30 years old, Edward was locked up for sexual assault charges.
 Douglas explains that he was mentally disabled, with the academic, emotional and developmental capabilities of a middle school student.

-However, Edward was considered “borderline” handicapped.
-Borderline conditions can be hard to properly present in a case.
+However, Edward was considered borderline handicapped.
+Borderline conditions can be difficult to properly present in a case.
 Edward lost, and spent his young adulthood incarcerated.

-Douglas teamed up with CFJC faculty attorney Alison Flaum and other law students to lower Edwards’s bail, aid him on parole, and work on a retrial.
+Douglas teamed up with CFJC faculty attorney Alison Flaum and other law students to lower Edwards’s bail, aid him during his parole, and work on a retrial.

 Douglas didn’t mind the calls.
 She says Edward had just gotten his first cellphone, and his main contacts on the outside world were the CFJC team.